AZurek17/express-note-taker/README.md

 ## Description

-This application allows a user to write and save notes, so you can keep track of tasks.
+This application allows a user to write, save, and delete notes, so you can keep track of tasks.
 The application uses Express.js back end which saves and retrieves data from a JSON file.

 ## Table of Contents